jabo17/clause-lab/README.md

 A tool for analysing clause overlaps in a distributed clause-sharing SAT solver.
 It provides a C/C++ header to easily integrate a logging-scheme for learned clauses into a parallel or distributed clause-sharing SAT solver.
-After performing experiments, the logged clause reports can be extracted and evaluated with this tool.
+After performing experiments, the reports can be extracted and evaluated with this tool.
-Our evaluation pipeline
+The evaluation pipeline allows to easily integrate further analyses.

 ---

 ## Usage